jjsyucsd/cse15l-lab-reports/LabReport3.md

 Option 3: `grep -v` to invert the pattern match

-Option 4: `grep -n` to show the line number while displaying the output
+Option 4: `grep -r` to search recursively for a pattern in the directory *Example 1:
+*Example 2: